Volatile-bearing mineral atmospheres of hot rocky exoplanets as probes of interior state and composition: Methods

 \subsubsection{Total volatile mass}

-To determine the total amount of H-He-C-N-S volatiles in the planet, we first define the volatile mass fraction (VMF) as the mass of volatiles $M_V$ relative to the mass of the entire planet, $M_P$:
+We defined the volatile mass fraction (VMF) as the mass of H-He-C-N-S ($M_V$) relative to the mass of the entire planet ($M_P$):

-For the Earth, we find $VMF_\oplus=0.00028485$ \citep{palme2013cosmochemical}.
-We further define the volatile mass factor of any model planet by:
+For the Earth, $VMF_\oplus=0.00028485$ \citep{palme2013cosmochemical}.
+We further defined the volatile mass factor of any model planet by

-this equation represents the volatile enrichment of a planet of any mass, $M_P$, compared to an Earth scaled up to $M_P$, i.e. $f_{VMF}=1$ if the planet has the same mass fraction of volatile elements as Earth (but these are not necessarily present in the same relative abundances - see section \ref{methods:volatile_budget:linear_mixing}, below).
-We caution that $f_{VMF}$ is not identical to the atmospheric mass fraction since oxygen is not included in this calculation.
-Oxygen is a special case as it is instead set by a combination of $VMF$, $Z$ and the \fOtwo of the mantle (for the same reason, we cannot use the atmospheric mass fraction as free parameter).
-Because $f_{VMF}$ may vary by orders of magnitude, we will work with its logarithm, \logvmf, instead.
-By definition, \logvmf=0 corresponds to a planet with an identical fraction of volatiles as Earth, \logvmf=1 to ten times as much and \logvmf=-1 to a tenth of Earth's volatile mass.
+which represents the $\text{VMF}$ of a planet of any mass, $M_P$, compared to that of Earth scaled up to $M_P$.
+That is, \logvmf=0 if the planet has the same mass fraction of volatile elements as Earth (though these are not necessarily present in the same relative abundances; see Sec. \ref{methods:volatile_budget:linear_mixing}, below).
+We caution that \logvmf is not identical to the atmospheric mass fraction since oxygen is not included in its calculation.
+Instead, oxygen is a special case as it is set by a combination of \logvmf, metallicity (see Sec. \ref{methods:volatile_budget:linear_mixing} below) and the \fOtwo of the mantle (for the same reason, we cannot use the atmospheric mass fraction as free parameter).
+We investigated \logvmf $\in \{-1, 0, 1\}$, corresponding to 0.1, 1 and 10 times the Earth's volatile budget in mass, respectively.